bitdancer/dinsd/doc/relational_python.rst

 the :pep:``8`` convention, which is used by a lot of Python software.
 The :pep:``8`` convention that classes (types) are named with CamelCase, while variables, methods, and functions are named with underscore_separated_lower_case.
-In standard Python code we also make much less use of blanks around grouping operators such as braces and parenthesis.
+In standard Python code we also make more sparing use of blanks around grouping operators such as braces and parenthesis.

 With those preliminaries out of the way...the dinsd equivalent to the *Tutorial D* ``RELATION`` keyword is named ``rel``: